Operations·6 min·2025-09-12

 Not noticeably.
 The order count check is a lightweight database query that takes milliseconds.
 The storefront badge update happens on page load.
 Customers won't notice any performance difference.

-If you need daily order limits on Shopify, you have three options: manual inventory (free but fragile), Shopify Flow (reliable but requires Plus at $2,300/mo), or a dedicated app ($5-15/mo).
-For most merchants, the app is the only practical choice.
-It handles counting, enforcement, storefront messaging, and daily resets without manual work.
-Pick one that supports the cap level you need (store, product, or variant), resets on your timezone, and handles race conditions gracefully.
+For most merchants, a dedicated app is the only practical choice.
+Manual inventory resets are fragile, and Shopify Flow requires Plus.
+An app handles counting, enforcement, storefront messaging, and daily resets without manual work.
+Pick one that supports the cap level you need (store, product, or variant) and resets on your timezone.